kevindelord/DKDBManager/README.md

         plane?.destination = "Paris"
 	}

-At the end of this execution block, all changes will be saved ( or 'merged' ) into the default context.
+At the end of this execution block, all changes will be saved ( or _merged_ ) into the default context.

 After that, a new `Plane` entity will be available on the main thread within the default context.